atebitftw/zart/README.md

 [Inform 7](https://ganelson.github.io/inform-website/)

 ## Where can I find games to play?
-There are Interactive Fiction communities online that can get you started.

-* IFDB: https://www.ifdb.org/  This is a good resource to download and play IF games.
+[IFDB.org](https://www.ifdb.org/).
+This is arguably the best resource to find and play IF games.

+*As always, use caution when downloading games and files from the Internet.*

-## How Do I Play Games With This Library
+## How do I play games with Zart?
 ### CLI Player

+#### Flutter/Dart SDK Required
+You will need the Flutter/Dart SDK installed on your system to use the CLI player.
+You can download it from [Dart SDK Download](https://dart.dev/get-dart) or [Install Flutter](https://docs.flutter.dev/install).
+Flutter comes with the Dart SDK.

+#### Installation
-You can install the `zart` CLI player and run it to play games from the command line:
+You can then install the `zart` CLI player and run it to play games from the command line:

 ```bash
 dart pub global activate zart